-New section 7C

-establishes the residency requirements referred to in Section 7A and Section 7B.
+New section 7C establishes the residency requirements referred to in sections 7A and 7B.
 These requirements are that, in relation to a particular day, a person must:

-- have been present in Australia as a permanent resident of Australia for a period of, or for periods amounting in aggregate to, not less than one year during the period of two years immediately preceding that day, and - have been present in Australia as a permanent resident of Australia for a period of, or for periods amounting in the aggregate to, not less than two years during the period of five years immediately preceding that day.
+have been present in Australia as a permanent resident of Australia for a period of, or for periods amounting in aggregate to, not less than one year during the period of two years immediately preceding that day, and have been present in Australia as a permanent resident of Australia for a period of, or for periods amounting in the aggregate to, not less than two years during the period of five years immediately preceding that day.

-These requirements are consistent with the periods for which a person must permanently reside in Australia before being eligible to become a citizen: see section 13 of the Australian Citizenship Act 1948.
+These requirements are consistent with the periods a person must be permanently resident in Australia before being eligible to become a citizen: see section 13 of the Australian Citizenship Act 1948.

-Subsections 7A(4) and 7B(4) provide that people who have been granted a certificate of Australian citizenship pursuant to section 13 of the Australian Citizenship Act 1948, but have yet to make the pledge commitment pursuant to section 15 of the Act, will continue to be eligible to receive AUSTUDY.
+Subsections 7A(2) and 7B(2) provide that people who have been granted a certificate of Australian citizenship pursuant to section 13 of the Australian Citizenship Act 1948, but have yet to make the pledge of commitment pursuant to section 15 of the Act will continue to be eligible to receive AUSTUDY.

 This is because in the usual case the pledge is taken at citizenship ceremonies.
 This is the last step that must be taken before a person becomes an Australian citizen.
 These ceremonies occur from time to time.
-The effect of subsections 7A(4) and 7B(4) is that a student who has had a citizenship application approved by the Minister for Immigration and Ethnic Affairs, but who may have to wait some months to attend a citizenship ceremony, can continue to receive AUSTUDY.
+The effect of subsections 7A(2) and 7B(2) is that students who have had a citizenship application approved by the Minister for Immigration and Ethnic Affairs, but who may have to wait some months to attend a citizenship ceremony, can continue to receive AUSTUDY.